Heptazhou/Librewolf-Windows/README.md

 # Chocolatey package manager

+This work is not completely finished yet, but ready to be used anyway.
-To install, download [librewolf.87.0.4.nupkg](https://gitlab.com/librewolf-community/browser/windows/uploads/c0d228fc15c1a8f96f4f1db0e0fe2d42/librewolf.87.0.4.nupkg), and run this in the folder with the nupkg:
+For now, to install, download [librewolf.87.0.4.nupkg](https://gitlab.com/librewolf-community/browser/windows/uploads/c0d228fc15c1a8f96f4f1db0e0fe2d42/librewolf.87.0.4.nupkg), and run this in the folder with the nupkg:

 `choco install librewolf -s "'.;chocolatey'"`